awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-channel-hlsgroupsettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HlsCdnSettings`  <a name="cfn-medialive-channel-hlsgroupsettings-hlscdnsettings"></a>
-You must include this element\.
-It configures the connection to the downstream system\.
+Parameters that control interactions with the CDN\.
 *Required*: No
 *Type*: [HlsCdnSettings](aws-properties-medialive-channel-hlscdnsettings.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HlsId3SegmentTagging`  <a name="cfn-medialive-channel-hlsgroupsettings-hlsid3segmenttagging"></a>
-State of HLS ID3 Segment Tagging\.
+State of HLS ID3 Segment Tagging
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IFrameOnlyPlaylists`  <a name="cfn-medialive-channel-hlsgroupsettings-iframeonlyplaylists"></a>
 DISABLED: Do not create an I\-frame\-only manifest, but do create the master and media manifests \(according to the Output Selection field\)\.
 STANDARD: Create an I\-frame\-only manifest for each output that contains video, as well as the other manifests \(according to the Output Selection field\)\.
 The I\-frame manifest contains a \#EXT\-X\-I\-FRAMES\-ONLY tag to indicate it is I\-frame only, and one or more \#EXT\-X\-BYTERANGE entries identifying the I\-frame position\.
-For example, \#EXT\-X\-BYTERANGE:160364@1461888"\.
+For example, \#EXT\-X\-BYTERANGE:160364@1461888"
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IndexNSegments`  <a name="cfn-medialive-channel-hlsgroupsettings-indexnsegments"></a>
 Applies only if Mode field is LIVE\.
 Specifies the maximum number of segments in the media manifest file\.
 After this maximum, older segments are removed from the media manifest\.
-This number must be less than or equal to the Keep Segments field\.
+This number must be smaller than the number in the Keep Segments field\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)